svelteness/kit-docs/packages/create-kit-docs/template-base/src/kit-docs/README.md

 ## Global Components

 You can create Svelte components that are global by placing them in this directory.
 Global components are imported into every single Markdown file.
 In addition, they're automatically mapped to Markdown containers, on which you can pass in props and dynamic slot elements.

 First, create a component in this directory:

 ```
 src
-└─ lib
 └─ kit-docs
    ├─ Button.svelte <-
 ```

 Now, inside your markdown files you can use the `<Button>` component like so: